Howard Shelanski: Career

 After graduating from law school Shelanski clerked for Judge Stephen F. Williams of the U.S. Court of Appeals for the D.C.
 Circuit, Judge Louis H. Pollak of the U.S. District Court in Philadelphia, and Justice Antonin Scalia of the United States Supreme Court.
 He practiced law with the Washington, D.C. firm of Kellogg Huber Hansen Todd & Evans until 1997.
 He joined the Berkeley faculty in 1997, where he remained until moving to Georgetown Law in 2011.
 Shelanski's teaching and research have focused on antitrust and regulation.

-Shelanski was senior economist for the Council of Economic Advisers from 1998 to 1999, chief economist of the Federal Communications Commission from 1999 to 2000, deputy director from 2009 to 2011, and director Federal Trade Commission's Bureau of Economics from 2012 to 2013.
+Shelanski was senior economist for the Council of Economic Advisers from 1998 to 1999, chief economist of the Federal Communications Commission from 1999 to 2000, deputy director from 2009 to 2011, and Director of the Federal Trade Commission's Bureau of Economics from 2012 to 2013.
 President Obama nominated Shelanski to be administrator of the Office of Information and Regulatory Affairs on April 25, 2013, and he was confirmed to the post on June 27, 2013.
 He left office on January 20, 2017.